PlusPlusOneGmbH/TD_TauCeti_Presetsystem/readme.md

 # TauCeti PresetSystem + Tweener
 Highly customisable and setup agnostic system for presets management in TouchDesigner

+## Installation
+Select the correct version from branch and download the toxfiles if needed..

+If you already have setup a venv or other way of handling Packages, use ```pip install tdp-TauCeti``` and ```mod.TauCeti.Tweener.ToxFile``` to load the toxfile.

+This will be the future way of disctribution.

+## Not on Version
+This project uses SemVer.
+All releases of a major version will be fully compatible.
+Minor releases will only add new features.
+Patches should not change behaviour.

 ## Tweener
 The tweener is the heart of the whole system and a great component in itself.
 It allows for programmatic creation and management of Tweens, transitions between states of a parameter.
 Be it Expression or Static, fadeable and non-fadeable parameters, the Tweener should be able to handle them.